Protesters Call Attention to Deaths of Two More Black Men

 Atlanta police were called late Friday about a man said to be sleeping in a car blocking a Wendy’s restaurant drive-thru.
 The Georgia Bureau of Investigation was investigating reports that 27-year-old Rayshard Brooks failed a sobriety test and was shot in a struggle over a police Taser.

 By Saturday evening, Atlanta Mayor Keisha Lance Bottoms announced that she had accepted the resignation of Police Chief Erika Shields.
-The announcement came as roughly 150 protesters marched outside the restaurant.
+The announcement came as roughly 150 protesters marched outside the restaurant, which was later set aflame.
 The mayor also called for the immediate firing of the officer who opened fire on Brooks.

 “I do not believe that this was a justified use of deadly force,” Bottoms said.